Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 This launch file also loads all relevant files and starts ROS nodes required for trajectory planning for the UR3 robot (`gazebo.launch`).
 The launch files for this project are available in the package's launch directory, i.e. `src/ur3_moveit/launch/`.

 This launch will print various messages to the console, including the set parameters and the nodes launched.
-The final two messages should confirm `You can start planning now!`.
+The final message should confirm `You can start planning now!`.

 **Note**: The launch file may throw errors regarding `[controller_spawner-5] process has died`.
 These are safe to ignore as long as the final message is `Ready to plan`.
 This confirmation may take up to a minute to appear.